The Aging Water Pipes

 The consequence of backlogging our water infrastructure is costly.
 After all, our economic and personal livelihood is dependent on access to safe water.
 Below are 3 main issues that would arise from delaying investments in drinking water infrastructure:

-- Rising cost in future investments—Currently, the investments needs for buried drinking water infrastructure total more than $1 trillion nationwide over the next 25 years.
+- Rising cost in future investments—Currently, the investment needs for buried drinking water infrastructure total more than $1 trillion nationwide over the next 25 years.
 If the investment is delayed, this number would only rise due to increasing rates in pipe breakages.

 - Deteriorating water service—According to a U.S. Environmental Protection Agency, 25% of the nation’s water pipes are in poor conditions, and this number is expected to rise to 45% by 2020 unless new plans are devised and acted upon.